wdev-rs/netracuni-php/README.md

 ## Usage

-To use the API key, you need to create a token in your NetRačuni account.
+To use the API, you need to create a token in your NetRačuni account.
 Please consult the [documentation](https://netracuni.com/register-help/sr#28) how to do it.

 When you have the token, you can start the integration by creating an instance of the NetRačuni client: